Overlay your data and models on the real world.

 Map Composer is designed specifically for the Apple ecosystem.

-• Mac for authoring and editing
+• Mac for preparing and editing

-• Apple Vision Pro for immersive viewing and presentation
+• Apple Vision Pro for immersive presentation

 How do projects usually start?